athrur/athrur.github.io/_posts/2023-07-01-university-coursework-reviewed.md

 ---
 layout: post
-title: A Look Back on University Coursework
+title: A Look Back on Coursework
 subtitle: A look back on some of the coursework I've completed at university, and my thoughts on it.
-tags: [university, coursework, python, c, java, machine learning]
+tags: [coursework, python, c, java]
 ---
 Coming soon...